How to review a contract: contract review tips from experts

 By reviewing these rules, you can develop a better understanding of what happens if you fail to meet your obligations, but also what kind of remedies and recourse is available to you if the counterparty does the same.

-Although fill-in-the-blank templates can save a lot of time during the contracting process, they can also be troublesome if any of these blank spaces aren't filled in.
+Although fill-in-the-blank templates can save a lot of time during the contracting process, they can also be troublesome if any of these blank spaces fall through the cracks.

 Regardless of whether you're using an automated template or reviewing a contract drawn up by the other party, any blank spaces should be filled in or removed before the final contract is signed to avoid ambiguity with potentially costly consequences.